IgniteUI/indigo-design-docfx/en/components/textarea.md

 <img class="responsive-img" src="../images/textarea_demo.png" srcset="../images/textarea_demo@2x.png 2x" />

 ## Types
-In Figma we offer a choice between text area with or without a hint (boolean property).
+In Figma we offer a choice between text area with or without a hint, which can be switched on/off through a boolean property.

 <img class="responsive-img" src="../images/textarea_hint.png" srcset="../images/textarea_hint@2x.png 2x" />
 `with hint`